at KLEZCADIA’s Festival Finale Concert…

 S’iz nito keyn nekhtn (Yesterday means…)

-- Singable English translation by Laura Rosenberg
+- Traditional, with singable English translation by Laura Rosenberg

 S’iz nito keyn nekhtn,